-A ketrospective Analysis of kisk Factors for IPP keservoir Entry into the Peritoneum after Posterior to Transversalis Factors for IPP keservoir Entry into the Peritoneum 1Dartmouth-Hitchcock Medical Center/Dartmouth-Hitchcock Keene, Lebanon, NH, 2Hahnemann University Hospital, Philadelphia, PA, 3Mount Sinai Hospital, New York City, NY, 4Perito Urology, Coral Gables, FL
+Arterospective Analysis of Risk Factors for IFF Reservoir Entry into the Peritoneum after Posterior to Transversalis Fascia Placement Martin S. Gross, MD1, Bruce B. Garber, MD2, Doron S. Stember, MD3, Paul E. Perito, MD4 1Dartmouth-Hitchcock Medical Center/Dartmouth-Hitchcock Keene, Lebanon, NH, 2Hahnemann University Hospital, Philadelphia, PA, 3Mount Sinai Hospital, New York City, NY, 4Perito Urology, Coral Gables, FL

 Introduction: Placement of an inflatable penile prosthesis (IPP) is the most effective treatment modality for men with erectile dysfunction (ED) refractory to medical management.
 We have previously demonstrated a protocol for alternative IPP reservoir placement posterior to the abdominal wall musculature, which was shown to be a safe location with extremely low complication rates.
-This is in contrast to traditional placement in the retropulsic space of Retzius, which can result in bowel, bladder and vascular injury.
-The aim of this study was to review our complications with IPP reservoir entry into the peritoneum after placement reservoir to addening under the abdominal wall mean the study was to review our complications with IPP reservoir entry into the peritoneum after placement posterior to the abdominal wall musculature to further increase the safety of this approach.
+This is in contrast to traditional placement in the retropubic space of Retzius, which can result in bowel, bladder and vascular injury.
+The aim of this study was to review our complications with IPP reservoir entry into the peritoneum after placement contrasts to the objections of the study of the protocol of the study of the study of the protocol of the study of the protocol of the study of the protocol of the study of the study of the protocol of the study posterior to the abdominal wall musculature to further increase the safety of this approach.